 Based on your application’s conditions, this tool can calculate the life for a specific KEMET Aluminum Electrolytic capacitor.

 Selecting capacitors for SSD Hold-Up applications isn’t as simple as the one with the “biggest cap.”
 Instead, you need to take into account the space that is available and the energy necessary.
 This excel tool calculates the best possible configuration based on your application.

 Excel version of an aging calculator for ceramic capacitors.
 User enters key parameters: referee time, aging rate, capacitance, and tolerance code.
 The output is a table and chart of the expected capacitance (with tolerance bands) at 1, 10, 100, 1k, 10k, and 100k hours.

 A method of predicting reliability based on stress and environmental factors has been available for many capacitor types.
 The calculations found in MIL-HDBK-217 (revision F) allow the ambient temperature, application bias, and environmental factors to create multipliers of established failure rates for many military part types.
 Based on the monitored reliability of the non-military, commercial part types, these same multipliers can be used to define a projected application failure rate.
-The failure rates are listed as “FIT” (failures in time), and “MTBF” (mean time before failure).
+The failure rates are listed as “FIT” (failures in time) and “MTTF” (mean time to failure).

 This calculator software is intended to follow the calculations spelled out in this handbook for the specific part types that KEMET manufactures: ceramic multilayer capacitors, solid-tantalum capacitors, and the latest, the solid-aluminum capacitors.
 Just enter the capacitance, the voltage rating, and the part type, and the calculations are immediate.
 Manipulate the temperature and the voltage to see the impacts instantly.